Tax payers with minor procedural default will not be prosecuted: Sitharaman

 Refuting the charges, the sources said the provisional attachment made by the department was undertaken to protect the "interests of revenue" and was based on credible evidence gathered in the search or raid action.

-"The department has acted as per provisions of the Income Tax Act," one of sources told PTI.
+"The department has acted as per provisions of the Income Tax Act," one of the sources told PTI.

 They said Siddhartha fetched Rs 3,200 crore from the sale of Mindtree shares, but paid only Rs 46 crore out of total Rs 300 crore minimum alternate tax (MAT) payable on the deal.